 Whether the master's servants enter into eternal reward or eternal punishment depends on what they do with the talents he has given to them.
 The extent to which the master increased their responsibilities depended on their faithfulness to put to use and multiply the talents he gave them initially.

-Author's note: If you enjoyed this article, I also recommend reading my articles Faithful in the Little Things, The Day of Small Things, God Chooses the Weak Things, What is That in Your Hand?, Whatever You Do, Do All Like This, The Kingdom of God is Like This, Multiplication, Multiplication Illustrations, Better a Little, and Success in God's Eyes.
+Author's note: If you enjoyed this article, I also recommend reading my articles Faithful in the Little Things, The Day of Small Things, God Chooses the Weak Things, What is That in Your Hand?, Whatever You Do, Do All Like This, The Kingdom of God is Like This, Multiplication, Multiplication Illustrations, Better a Little, God's Amazing Plan for Your Life, and Success in God's Eyes.
 I also recommend reading two poems by my daughter adapted from Matthew 25 called Use Your Talents and The Sheep and the Goats.
 For more articles on this blog, please see the Home Page.
 You can also find my complete collection of blogs at Writing for the Master.

 Do You Want to Know Him?